sw4/angular-wrap/README.md

-# ux.utility.wrap
+# wrap
 Reverse transclusion for angular, wrap and compile an element against the original scope

-To use- include 'ux.utility.wrap' as a dependency of your application/module, then 'uxWrap' as a dependency of the relevant directive.
+To use- include 'wrap' as a dependency of your application/module, then 'wrap' as a dependency of the relevant directive.

 In the directives linking function, to use:

 ```(javascript)
   link:function(scope, el){
-      uxWrap.wrap(scope, el, 'template.html');
+      wrap(scope, el, 'template.html');
   }
 ```